 In December 1883 Joseph Lyon Jacobs, husband of Emily Meyer, died aged 46 as a result of a fall from an upper window of his home in Hull.
 Emily was widowed aged 34.

 Constance Marsden/Kiefe c.
 1887 with Victor, Félix, Edmond, Oscar and baby Marguerite.
 In May 1884 Esther Marsden sent this photographic portrait of herself to “dear Constance and Max” Kiefe

-Four years after the death of his wife Constance, in 1893 Max Kiefe married Emily Meyer, cousin of his first wife.
-Emily, who had been widowed ten years before, had no children from her first marriage to Joseph Jacobs, and brought up her six step-children in Paris.
+Four years after the death of his wife Constance, in 1893 Max Kiefe married a cousin of Constance, Emily Meyer/Jacobs, in London.
+Emily, who had been widowed ten years before, had no children from her first marriage to Joseph Jacobs.
+The three elder Kiefe children (aged 13, 11, and 10) were educated in Max Kiefe’s native Germany, while Emily brought up her three younger step-children in Paris.
 She adopted Marguerite and Pauline according to French law (“Jewish Chronicle”, 5 November 1920).
 They lived at 51 Faubourg Poissoniere, Paris; and also at Rue Scheffer, Paris 16e (pictured in the garden).

 Emily Meyer/Jacobs/Kiefe, and with her second husband Max Kiefe